CommandoAI/CommandoShell/README.md

 commando create a new AWS S3 bucket named "oregBucket" in the US West region with versioning enabled
 ```

+<span style="color:blue;">commando</span> create a new AWS S3 bucket named "oregBucket" in the US West region with versioning enabled

 :arrow_down_small: **Example response** :arrow_down_small:

 ```